datasharingframework/dsf-process-tutorial/exercises/exercise-2.md

    ```
    docker-compose up dic-bpe
    ```
-   Verify the DSF BPE server started successfully and deployed the `dsfdev_dicProcess`.
+   Verify the DSF BPE server started successfully and deployed the `tutorialorg_dicProcess`.

-3. Start the `dsfdev_dicProcess` by posting an appropriate FHIR [Task](https://dsf.dev/process-development/api-v2/fhir/task.html) resource to the DSF FHIR server of the `dic.dsf.test` organization using either cURL or the DSF FHIR server's web interface.
+3. Start the `tutorialorg_dicProcess` by posting an appropriate FHIR [Task](https://dsf.dev/process-development/api-v2/fhir/task.html) resource to the DSF FHIR server of the `dic.dsf.test` organization using either cURL or the DSF FHIR server's web interface.
 Check out [Starting A Process Via Task Resources](https://dsf.dev/process-development/api-v2/guides/starting-a-process-via-task-resources.html) again if you are unsure.

-   Verify that the `dsfdev_dicProcess` was executed by the DSF BPE server.
+   Verify that the `tutorialorg_dicProcess` was executed by the DSF BPE server.
 The BPE server should:
     * Print a message showing that the process was started.
     * If logging is enabled - print the log message and the value of the input parameter you added to the `DicTask` implementation.